Grecian foxglove is an invasive species.

 How to identify Grecian foxglove

-- Perennial herbaceous plant that grows as a rosette for the first year then bolts to a single stemmed flower in subsequent years.
+- Grecian foxglove (Digitalis lanata) is a perennial herbaceous plant that grows as a rosette for the first year then bolts to a single stemmed flower in subsequent years.

 - Second and subsequent years a single coarse, vertical, woolly-haired, purple-tinged stem emerges.

 - First-year rosette leaves are dark green and oblong shaped with a pointed tip.

 - Second-year leaves are medium green, simple and oblong with a woolly underside and pointed tips; alternately arranged along the stem.

 - Conspicuous, elongated flower clusters ascend up the stem.

 - Tubular, bell-shaped flowers are cream colored with purplish-brown veins.

 - Oval pods with small hooks attach easily to fur and clothes.

 - Seeds are the only means of reproduction.